Upskill and prepare your employees for the NDIS

 Program completed: March 2019

-About the Cert IV
+About the Certificate IV

-The Cert IV in Disability allows graduates to forge a career in this challenging and rewarding field.
+The Certificate IV in Disability allows graduates to forge a career in this challenging and rewarding field.
 The program focuses on the skills required to provide services to people who have a disability (sensory, multiple, intellectual or acquired).

 Monthly campus-based workshops allow participants to connect with professionals from different organisations and consolidate their on-the-job learning.